aseryi/unifyingphysicsweb/content/memory.md

 hideAuthor: true
 ---

 **Colloquium "From Structured Invention in Accelerators to Memory Mechanisms, a New H.M.
-Patient , and a Call for Future Nobel Prize Winners"**
+Patient, and a Call for Future Nobel Prize Winners"**
 ![Colloquium March 20, 2025](images/colloquium-march-20-2025.png)